material-motion/material-motion/concepts/runtimes.md

 Note that we've created two executors: one for Tweens, another for Gestures.
 These executors are stored in the "TargetManager" entity.

-### Executors and uniqueness
+### Unique vs common executors

-Executors can choose whether or not to be **unique** for a given Target.
+Executors can either be **unique** or **common**.

+A unique executor can have at **most** one instance for a given target.
+All Plans that can be fulfilled by this executor are provided to that unique instance.

-When an executor is unique it means that at **most** one instance of the executor will be created per target.
+A common executor can have at **most** one instance for a given target.

+When an executor is common

 Many Plans can be executed by a single executor entity.
 For example, the Gesture executor can now change the anchor point of the view exactly once.